 Fine Arts credit required.
 One credit earned in a career technical track may serve as a fine arts credit.

-Dual enrollment, honors credits, or "Career-technical track" is interpreted as a minimum of one credit or one articulated college credits may be awarded year in coursework representing coherent sequential career-technical content. upon successful completion of CTE program.
+"Career-technical track" is interpreted as a minimum of one credit or one year in coursework representing coherent sequential career-technical content.